 Can You Still Use These Tips on Acne-Prone Skin?

 If you’re worried about breakouts, there’s no need to stress.
 Our Essential Corrective Complex is a calming oil made from a nourishing combination of white thyme, tea tree, and juniper.
 These ingredients meld to keep skin clear and healthy, and the handy rollerball applicator makes choosing between all-over use and spot control a breeze.
-Our Blemish Balm contains seaweed and clarifying essential oils to calm and hydrate the skin without throwing off its balance.
+Our Blemish Balm uses plant-based salicylic acid, derived from wintergreen to clear up acne and prevent future breakouts, while a trio of red seaweeds deliver perfectly-balanced hydration.

 When glowing, youthful skin is what you’re after, never underestimate the power of a great routine.
 Whether you decide to layer your products or blend them, finding a method that’s easy to remember and produces results you’re happy with is the secret to your skincare success.